Zip Lining in Colorado with Kids: Our Honest Experience

 For younger or lighter children, instructors may ride with them on certain lines if they don’t weigh enough to reach the next platform independently.
 This worked well for our child and helped ensure everyone completed the course safely.

-Unlike rafting, zip lining is actually quite good for capturing photos and videos.
+Zip lining was actually quite good for capturing photos and videos.

 You can safely bring: